chef-boneyard/chef-web-docs-2016/chef_master/source/chef_system_requirements.rst

 In addition:

 * The recommended amount of RAM available to the |chef client| during a |chef| run is 512MB
-* Each node and workstation must be able to communicate with the |chef server|
+* Each node and workstation must have access to the |chef server| via HTTPS
 * |knife| plugins require |chef| <VERSION?> or greater; ``knife windows`` requires |chef| <VERSION?>